fjp321/sassy/README.md

 to give full permission to the scripts.
 If this isn't okay with you, the user, then assign permissions as you deem fit.
 However, lack of executable permission will break things.
 ## Next
 After install bash is finished, you, the user, will need to change root to /mnt/gentoo.
-THe commands are as follows:
+The commands are as follows:

 `chroot /mnt/gentoo /bin/bash

 source /etc/profile

 export PS1="(chroot) ${PS1}"`

 Then run